rmescandon/cruder/README.md

 Move `myplugin.template` to `/usr/share/cruder/templates` and `myplugin.so` to `/usr/lib/cruder/plugins`

 That's it.
 The plugin will be used in next CRUDer execution

+If CRUDer is installed as a snap, templates are at `/var/snap/cruder/current/templates` and plugins at `/var/snap/cruder/current/plugins`

 #### A sample transformation code